C. N. Ashwath Narayan: Political career

-Chairman, Committee for drafting statutes for A&B, C&D cadre of employees of Rajiv Gandhi University of Health Sciences 2000–2002.

 Controversy

-The opposition Karnataka Congress claimed that Ashwathnarayan's brother rigged and influenced the police sub-inspector recruitment scam using influence.
+In May 2022 the opposition, Karnataka Congress, claimed that Ashwath Narayan's brother rigged and influenced the police sub-inspector recruitment scam.
 He was accused of misusing power as he lodged a FIR against 17 teachers and the High Court of Karnataka had to quash the FIR.

+Devaraja police registered an FIR against MLA C N Ashwath Narayan for his alleged statement at Sathanur in Mandya to 'finish off Siddaramaiah like Urigowda Nanjegowda finished off Tipu'.